 What to eat?

 The delicious Konkani cuisine is a must have while in Diveagar.
-There are many eateries and small hotels in Diveagar serving delicious seafood (King fish, Pomfret, Prawns, Salomon, Mackarel).
-The vegetarians can feast on modak’s, ghavne, and vegeterian lunch consisting of rice, dal, vegetables and Solkadi.
-Gajanan hotel is a good place for seafood and vegetarian meals.
+There are many eateries (khanaval) in Diveagar serving delicious seafood (King fish, Pomfret, Prawns, Salomon, Mackarel) and vegetarian meals.
+Vegetarians can feast on modak’s, ghavne, and vegeterian lunch consisting of rice, dal or aamti, vegetables and solkadi.
+Todankar’s Sai Centre is a good place for seafood and vegetarian meals.
 Rane Bandhu Khanaval and Kalaprasad Khanaval are popular among tourists for seafood and vegetarian fare.
 For pure vegetarian meals, Bapat Khanaval near Marathi school and Potnis Bandhu Khanaval, little ahead are very popular in Diveagar.
 At both these places meals have to be preordered.

 Places to see

-Diveagar is flanked to the south by Bharadkhol and the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts) to the south, from the coastal highway passing through the hillock above the village, offering stunning views of the ocean, a little ahead down south is the unknown, unspoilt, secret beach at village Walavti.
-The beach has white sands and blue water.
+Diveagar is flanked to the south by Bharadkhol and the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts).
+They can be reached through the coastal highway passing through a hill next to Diveagar.
+Little ahead down south is the unknown, unspoilt, secret beach at Aarvi village.
+The beach has white sands and azure water.
 The coastal highway runs parallel to this beach offering spectacular views of the ocean.
-15 Kms North of Diveagar is the fishing village of Dighi and port.
-It is known for fresh fish and sundried fish.
+About 10 Kms North of Diveagar is the fishing village of Dighi and the Dighi ports.
+Midway, a 5 kms detour leads to Aatgaon beach.

-35 Kms down south of Diveagar and ahead of Walavti, is the town of Shrivardhan, known for origin of the Peshwas.
+About 35 Kms south of Diveagar and ahead of Aarvi, is the town of Shrivardhan, known for origin of the Peshwas.
 The palatial house of Peshwa Balaji Vishwanath Bhat is now converted in to Peshwa Smarak (memorial).
 Shrivardhan also has a nice beach with golden sands.
 About 15 Kms south of Shrivardhan is the famous pilgrimage destination of Harihareshwar known for its Shiva temple.
-Harihareshwar has two beautiful beaches, one to the north and the other to the south of the Harihareshwar temple.
+Harihareshwar has two beautiful beaches, one to the north and other to the south of Harihareshwar temple.